Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 TXD/RXD Impedance | 510Ω |

-For more details, please refer below datasheet.
+For more details, please refer to the datasheet below.

 Position Fix LED Indicator